 Possums Defecate In Your Roof and Damage Insulation and Ducting

 If you have a possum living in your roof, then you have a possum peeing and pooping in your roof.
 You may even notice the smell after awhile and you may get stains appearing on your ceiling as the urine soaks through.
 Obviously this is all very unpleasant!

 Possums also damage your insulation by squishing it down and scratching it out of the way.
-Both of which reduces the effectiveness of the insulation insulating.
-If you also have halogen downlights, they may even inadvertently move the insulation so it covers your downlights which poses a major risk of fire.
+Both of which reduces the effectiveness of the insulation.
+If you also have halogen downlights, the possums may even move the insulation so it covers your downlights which poses a major risk of fire.

 Possums love chewing cables but they also love to chew on and scratch at your heating and cooling ducting which could cause a hole to form and wastes your lovely hot/cold air.

 And lastly, as possums run around in your roof, they can step on your light fittings, vents, exhaust fans and man holes and dislodge them.
 We’ve even known possums to drop them out of the ceiling as they run across!